ruggedx220/Bike-Sales-Data-Analysis/README.md

-# BIKE SALES DATA ANALYSIS USING GOOGLE SHEETS
+# BIKE SALES DATA ANALYSIS USING MICROSOFT EXCEL
 This project involves a deep-dive analysis into the bike sales dataset involves several steps to gain insights into sales patterns, customer preferences, and other relevant aspects.
 The dataset contains the following columns:
-Customer ID: Unique Identity Number for each customer Marital Status: The Marital status of each customer.
+Customer ID: Unique Identity Number for each customer

+Marital Status: The Marital status of each customer.
 Either married or single.

 Gender: Either Male or Female

 Income: Annual Income of each customer

 Children: Number of children each customer has.

 Education: Level of education of each customer

 Occupation: career of customer.

 Home Owner: if customer has a home or not.

 Cars: Amount of cars owned by customer.

 Commute Distance: Miles travelled by each customer

 Region: Region of Residence of customer

 Age: Age of customer

 Purchased Bike: If customer purchased bike or not.

 Below is a step-by-step process for conducting data analysis on a pizza sales dataset: